Støre cabinet: Ingvild Kjerkol

 In January 2024, it was revealed that the master's thesis of Kjerkol had similarities to other papers.
 The story broke shortly after the case involving Borch and placed the minister under heavy scrutiny.
-On 21 January, Støre affirmed his trust in the minister and expressed that he sees it as important that the case should be treated as that of any other student.
+On 21 January, Støre affirmed his trust in the minister and emphasised the importance to him that the case should be treated as that of any other student.
 In 2021, Kjerkol pursued a master's degree in knowledge management at Nord University.
 The thesis bears similarities to a case report in the same field that was not cited in the sources by Kjerkol and her undisclosed writing partner.
 In addition to bearing similarities to other papers and reports in the field, the thesis may also allegedly constitute research fraud.
 This allegation was made by Hans Fredrik Marthinussen, a professor of law at the University of Bergen.
 Marthinussen contended that it may be fraudalent research if it was true that Kjerkol presented answers collected from participants in another research project as her own findings.
 Kjerkol has since the revelations vehemently denied any wrongdoing and insisted that what may appear as plagiarism is instead a result of having used similar methods to other researchers in the field.

-On 26 January, it was revealed that the university would examine the case in order to determine whether the paper contains plagiarised passages and on 8 March 2024, the case was reported to have been referred to Joint Complaints Board that will ultimately decide the case.
+On 26 January, it was revealed that the university would examine the case in order to determine whether the paper contains plagiarised passages, and on 8 March 2024 the case was reported to have been referred to Joint Complaints Board that will ultimately decide the case.
 On 2 April, it was revealed that Kjerkol had hired a lawyer to represent her in the upcoming decision by the board.
 The lawyer hired by Kjerkol, Marianne Klausen was herself formerly a part of the Joint Complaints Board, which is the highest body ruling on cases pertaining to plagiarism and cheating by Norwegian students in higher education.
 Klausen served for two periods but was dismissed shortly after being appointed a third time, due to having been unlawfully appointed to the board by Sandra Borch.
 The hiring of Klausen was controversial not only due to the prior revocation of appointment but also due to Klausen's high fees as a lawyer.
 The controversy stemmed due to it first being reported that the university would pay for the representation.
 However, this was quickly corrected by Kjerkol who clarified that she would be paying for the lawyer herself.

 On 11 April, the Joint Complaints Board of Nord University confirmed that they had found the thesis to contain plagiarized sections.
-As a result of which, Kjerkol's degree will be revoked.
+As a result, Kjerkol's degree would be revoked.
 She received the university's verdict on 12 April, which concluded that she had cheated with intent.
 Later that day, she and prime minister Jonas Gahr Støre announced that she would resign as minister.
 She was succeeded by trade minister Jan Christian Vestre on 19 April.
 On 2 May, her lawyer announced that Kjerkol would appeal the verdict from Nord University.